dividohq/finance-plugin-prestashop/README.md

 For testing be sure to use your sandbox api key.
 2. Be sure to confirm that the default options selected for the payment statuses will work with your store workflow.
 ![Default configuration](https://s3-eu-west-1.amazonaws.com/content.divido.com/images/documentation/Prestashop/4_configuration.png)
+3. In the payment section we need to re-install all payment methods including the Prestashop default options.
+4. Lastly, we need to create a new delivery service and enable all countries.

 # Getting Started